The report is commissioned by u.ventures, a venture fund established by Ukraine-Moldova American Enterprise Fund.

 Investing in Ukrainian startups provides better value for money than in the US, with valuations of Ukrainian startups averaging six times lower.
 Ukrainian startups generate five times more revenue per dollar invested compared to US startups, despite US startups receiving much higher valuations.

 Despite significant progress, several areas of the ecosystem still need support and modification.
 In particular, there are gaps in the legal protection of investors and intellectual property rights, and there is a lack of funding for startups.
-Low investment in R&D hinders development of the Ukrainian startup ecosystem and undermines startups’ tech competitiveness.
-In the early stages of development, they are mostly funded by VC funds and grant programs.
+Low investment in R&D hinders the development of the Ukrainian startup ecosystem and undermines the tech competitiveness of startups.
+In the early stages of development, they are primarily funded by VC funds and grant programs.

-At the same time, the ecosystem lacks qualified and experienced business angels, which limits access to smart money at the early stage of startup development.
-However, investments are not enough at the startup scaling stage and next periods of development.
+At the same time, the ecosystem lacks qualified and experienced business angels, which limits access to smart money during the early stages of startup development.
+However, investments are insufficient during the startup scaling stage and in subsequent periods of development.

-There is a lack of knowledge of startup founders in the field of business education, which leads to gaps in management, sales and marketing.
-Local accelerators are struggling to find sustainable business models, many offering one-time off generic programs.
-At the same time, startups need high-quality ideatons and hackathons, incubation programs, and acceleration support in specific areas of knowledge.
+There is a lack of knowledge among startup founders in the field of business education, which leads to gaps in management, sales, and marketing.
+Local accelerators are struggling to find sustainable business models, with many offering one-time, generic programs.
+At the same time, startups need high-quality ideations and hackathons, incubation programs, and acceleration support in specific areas of knowledge.

 As a result, Ukraine loses its best talents.
 At the same time, it is not attractive enough to specialists from other countries.
 In particular, in the Fragile State Index 2024 rating, Ukraine ranks 7th in the world in terms of “Human flight” and “Brain drain”.